MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Accessing and viewing the Manage snapshot reports page
   - Accessing and viewing SIEM agents

+- **Security reader**: Have read-only permissions.
+These admins are restricted from doing the following actions:

+  - Create policies or edit and change existing ones
+  - Performing any governance actions
+  - Uploading discovery logs
+  - Banning or approving third-party apps
+  - Accessing and viewing the IP address range settings page
+  - Accessing and viewing any system settings pages
+  - Accessing and viewing the Discovery settings
+  - Accessing and viewing the App connectors page
+  - Accessing and viewing the Governance log
+  - Accessing and viewing the Manage snapshot reports page
+  - Accessing and viewing SIEM agents

 - **Global reader**: Has full read-only access to all aspects of Defender for Cloud Apps.
 Can't change any settings or take any actions.

 ### Roles and permissions